 Applying to become a Volunteer Examiner (VE):

 There is a 25-question open-book type exam that must be completed.
 This exam is intended to make sure new volunteer examiners are familiar with the basic requirements and procedures of the volunteer examiner program.
-Submit the completed exam with your application form to the VEC Chairman (Jim Wiley, KL7CC) at the Chugiak address (farther down this page).
+A score of 85% is required to pass; missed questions will be reviewed with the applicant prior to being accredited.
+Submit the completed exam with your application form to the VEC Chairman (Kent Petty, KL5T) at the Eagle River address (farther down this page).

-Once you have submitted your application, it will be reviewed by the VEC board.
+Once you have submitted your application, it will be reviewed by the Chairman, Anchorage ARC VEC.
 As soon as your application is approved, which usually takes a couple of weeks to a month (or so) your name and contact information will be entered into a database of all Anchorage ARC Volunteer Examiners statewide.
 Please note that we no longer send out VE wallet cards.
-Instead, the fact that your name appears on our VEC web site serves as your proof of certification.
+Instead, the fact that your name appears on our VEC website serves as your proof of certification.

 VE Application form: